Byont-Ventures/hackathon/frontend/README.md

 > **Note**: If you want to learn more about `IPFS`, read the section in the [Preparation Guide](/PREPARATION.md#what-is-ipfs).

 With this knowledge, we can continue with challenge 4: display the NFT image and metadata.
-The goal is to interact with the BAYC smart contract, and:
+The goal is to interact with the BAYC smart contract and:

 - Display the `name` of the contract;
 - Display the `totalSupply` of the contract;